 *Combine your freshly brewed coffee with some Wild MCT Oil, pastured butter and a dash of Wild Chocolate and Wild Vanilla and blend!
 Recipe here.

-I didn’t learn about Turkish Coffee until I was already a coffee fanatic.
+I didn’t learn about Turkish Coffee until I was a coffee fanatic.

-Then I learned a bit more about the technique and it intrigued me.
+Then I learned a bit more about the technique, which intrigued me.

-First, you need a special coffee pot, called an “ibrik,” as well as an extremely fine grind of coffee (a powder pretty much).
-Then you use a special technique consisting of cooking it over low heat and bringing to a near boil multiple times before serving.
-Finally, you don’t strain it—this is the part that really got me.
+First, you need a unique coffee pot, called an “ibrik,” and an excellent grind of coffee (a powder).
+Then you use a unique technique consisting of cooking it over low heat and bringing it to a near boil multiple times before serving.
+Finally, you don’t strain it—this is the part that got me.

 The idea of drinking this bold brew by letting the heavy grounds and coffee sediment sink to the bottom sounded pretty cool.

 So, naturally, I bought an ibrik and started experimenting with some fresh Wild Coffee beans.